CormacMcCarthy/Latin-101/reading3.md

 1. Highlight all the finite verbs with two asterisks like **this**, and the subjects with one asterisk like *this*.

 2. What is the case of decem annōs (line 1) and what use of that case?
 Since Annos (meaning years) refers to a duration of time, the noun is in the prular accusatve.
-Since decem (meaning ten) is descibing years, the adjective is in the geneitve.
+Since decem (meaning ten) is descibing years, the adjective❌  is in the geneitve.
 3. What is the person, number, tense, voice, and mood of fuissent (line 1)?
 Explain its mood.
 Fuissent is 3rd person, plural, pluperfect tense, active, and subjunctive.
 The mood is subjunctive because it is a temporal clause that involves circumstace rather than time.
 4. What is the case, number, and gender of mirae magnitūdinis (line 1) and how is it functioning in the sentence?